H4RP3RK/milestone3_rcn/README.md

 ---
 ## Deployment

+Please user the master branch for deployment of the project.

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/H4RP3RK/milestone_2_rpoas), the following steps were taken:

 1. From the menu items near the top of the page, select **Settings**.